tw93/Pake/README_EN.md

 ## Advanced use

-1. The code structure of Pake can be referred to [wiki](https://github.com/tw93/Pake/wiki/Description-of-Pake's-code-structure).
-2. Modify the `tauri.conf.json` in the `src-tauri` directory to include 4 fields `url, productName, icon, identifier`, icon can be selected from the `icons` directory or downloaded from [macOSicons](https://macosicons.com/#/) to match the product.
+1. Modify the `tauri.conf.json` in the `src-tauri` directory to include 4 fields `url, productName, icon, identifier`, icon can be selected from the `icons` directory or downloaded from [macOSicons](https://macosicons.com/#/) to match the product.
-3. For window property settings, you can modify the `width/height` of the `windows` property in `tauri.conf.json`, whether it is `fullscreen`, whether it is `resizable`, If you want to adapt the immersive header under Mac, you can set `transparent` to `true` and then find header element and add the `padding-top` style.
+2. For window property settings, you can modify the `width/height` of the `windows` property in `tauri.conf.json`, whether it is `fullscreen`, whether it is `resizable`, If you want to adapt the immersive header under Mac, you can set `transparent` to `true` and then find header element and add the `padding-top` style.
-4. `npm run dev` for local debugging; `npm run dev:debug` to open the devtools for container debugging, `npm run build` can be run to package for production.
+3. `npm run dev` for local debugging; `npm run dev:debug` to open the devtools for container debugging, `npm run build` can be run to package for production.
-5. About style rewriting, advertising shielding, js injection, container message communication, and user-defined shortcut keys, you can see [Advanced Usage of Make](https://github.com/tw93/Pake/wiki/Advanced-Usage-of-Make).
+4. The code structure can be referred to [Here](https://github.com/tw93/Pake/wiki/Description-of-Pake's-code-structure), About style rewriting, advertising shielding, js injection, container message communication, and user-defined shortcut keys, you can see [Advanced Usage of Make](https://github.com/tw93/Pake/wiki/Advanced-Usage-of-Make).

 ## Support